Muukzdotpy/Universal-Tower-Defense-Macro/README.md

 ## 📜 Copyright

 ```
-Copyright © 2025 [Developer].
+Copyright © 2025 Muukz.
 All Rights Reserved.
 Unauthorized copying, distribution, or reverse engineering is prohibited.
 ```